Sara Tonelli

 Since 2013 I am the head of the Digital Humanities research group at FBK.
 I am currently involved in the H2020 ODEUROPA project, where I lead the work-package related to olfactory information extraction.
 I am also part of several other interesting European projects, for example PROTECTOR, STAND BY ME and SCAN2, more details here.
 I am currently involved in the HYBRIDS MSCA network, whose goal is to fight disinformation using AI and human-in-the-loop approaches.
 Between January 2021 and December 2022 I was also the scientific coordinator of the KID ACTIONS European project, aimed at addressing cyberbullying among children and adolescents through interactive education and gamification.

 I have a Phd in Language Sciences from Università Ca' Foscari, Venice.
 In 2020 I got the national habilitation as Associate Professor (seconda fascia) for the area `Information Systems' 09/H1.
 I am also a member of ELLIS, the European Laboratory for Learning and Intelligent Systems, and an appointed Honorary Fellow (cultore della materia) in Computational Linguistics L-LIN/01 at Università di Pavia, Italy.
-I am currently serving as Liaison Representative of the ACL Special Interest Group on Language Technologies for the Socio-Economic Sciences and Humanities (SIG-HUM) and I am part of the board of the Italian Association for Computational Linguistics (AILC).
+I am currently serving as Liaison Representative of the ACL Special Interest Group on Language Technologies for the Socio-Economic Sciences and Humanities (SIGHUM) and I am part of the board of the Italian Association for Computational Linguistics (AILC).
+I am also a member of the External Advisory Board of the LT-Bridge project.

 I was involved in the past in several European projects: Pescado (FP7 - keyword extraction), Terence (FP7 - event-based text simplification), NewsReader (FP7 - event extraction and semantic role recognition), SIMPATICO (H2020 - text simplification in the administrative domain), HATEMETER (REC - social media monitoring for islamopohobia detection), CREEP (EitDIGITAL - Cyberbullying detection).